aleph-im/aleph-docs/docs/execution/runtimes/index.md

 `/mnt/rootfs/root/init1.py` respectively.

 [Persistent Execution](../persistent.md) may use the same init process, but this is not required.
-If you do not make use of the capabilities provided by the Aleph.im ecosystem, using the default of your distribution (ex: [systemd](https://systemd.io/), [OpenRC](https://github.com/OpenRC/openrc), ...) should work as well.
+If you do not make use of the capabilities provided by the aleph.im ecosystem, using the default of your distribution (ex: [systemd](https://systemd.io/), [OpenRC](https://github.com/OpenRC/openrc), ...) should work as well.